 I couldn’t.
 I wasn’t prepared for the faces of neglect, swarming around me vying for attention.
 It’s nothing like in the movies.
 I couldn’t just smile and move on.
-Poverty envelops those children and strips them of the most basic of human needs, connection.
+Poverty envelops those children and strips them of the most basic of human needs – connection.
 They want to matter, just like every human being on the planet.
 They want someone to look them full in the face and say, “YOU MATTER.
 YOU ARE VALUABLE.
 YOU ARE LOVED.”
-Neglect says, “You don’t matter.”
-Abuse says, “I don’t care about you,”
+Neglect says, “You don’t exist.”
+Abuse says, “You don’t matter”

 While Hilary Clinton, looking weary and worn down, states on camera that an unborn child doesn’t have Constitutional rights, she devalues life once again.
 Life is valuable.
 Everyone with a beating heart and breath in their lungs holds value.
 You cannot set a dollar amount on life.
 The Constitution or rulers don’t set the value.
 It is there.
 You cannot snuff it out.

 The church should be adopting orphans quicker than they bag their groceries at the self check out.
 We should be proclaiming from the rooftop the value of life, that Christ died that each child might have life and have it more abundantly.
-We should not be participating in stealing, killing and destroying of life.
+We should not be participating in stealing, killing and destroying life.
 That is the enemy’s work.

 We don’t recognize our own adoption.
 We don’t realize that we have received the Spirit of Adoption by which we cry “Abba, Father!”
 We don’t know that before the foundation of the world, God chose us, actually picked us out, destined us to be adopted as His own children (Ephesians 1:4,5).
 Read that again.
 Let it sink in.
 YOU ARE CHOSEN.
 YOU ARE LOVED.
 YOU ARE A SON OR DAUGHTER OF GOD.
-You are not an orphan, wondering lost, looking for acceptance.
+You are not an orphan, wandering lost, looking for acceptance.
 You have it.
 You have been pre-approved.

 With that truth settled deep in our spirits, we must go into all the world and preach the Gospel which has the power to save souls.
-We should be sharing this news with those who need it most, the spiritual and physical orphans.
-Those who have been rejected, neglected, abused and abandoned.
+We should be sharing this news with those who need it most, the spiritual and physical orphans.-those who have been rejected, neglected, abused and abandoned.

 If you don’t have a heart for the lost or the orphan, then go visit them in the midst of their pain.
 Go participate in their circumstances.
-You can’t watch it on a screen and understand.
+You can’t watch suffering on a screen and understand.
 You cannot have empathy for something you have not lived through yourself.
 Ask God to give you the gift of understanding the suffering of others and the hands to do something about it.